 EEA grants culture

-The funding is targeted on areas where there are demonstrable needs in the beneficiary countries, and that are in line with national priorities and wider European goals.
-In the 2014-2021 financing period, the key areas of support are:
+The funding targets areas where there are demonstrable needs in the beneficiary countries in line with national priorities and wider European goals.
+The key areas of support for the EEA and Norway Grants 2014-2021 are:

 Strengthening bilateral relations between the beneficiary countries and the donor states is an objective of the Grants.
-Strengthening ties between European countries brings mutual benefits – for institutions and organisations in both the donor as well as the beneficiary countries.
+Cooperation between European countries brings mutual benefits – for institutions and organisations in both the donor as well as the beneficiary countries.